-RE: Section 1280c School Improvement Plan s: Washington Writers Academy and Woodward School for Technology and Research
+RE: Section 1280c School Improvement Plan: SIG Grant requirements for Northeastern (SIG V), Washington Writers Academy (SIG III), and Woodward School for Technology and Research (SIG III).

-The Kalamazoo Education Association, known as the "Association", and the Kalamazoo Public Schools, known as the "District", hereby agree for the 2014-2015, 2015-16 and 2016-2017 school years to the following with respect to the implementation of school improvement plans under the directives of Section 1280c of the Michigan Revised School Code for two elementary schools: Washington Writers Academy: known as "Washington" and Woodward School for Technology and Research: known as "Woodward".
+The Kalamazoo Education Association, known as the "Association", and the Kalamazoo Public Schools, known as the "District", hereby agree for the 2016-17, 2017-18, 2018-19, 2019-2020 and 2020-2021 school years for Northeastern and 2017-18 for Washington Writers Academy and Woodward School for Technology and Research with respect to the implementation of school improvement plans under the directives of Section 1280C of the Michigan Revised School Code and the Partnership Agreement.